BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_07.md

 !battle(["Sami",:FISHERMAN,0], "Crystal Cavern")

 Go surfing north and pick up the hidden *Exp.
 Candy M*.
-On the left, mine the rock and use a Blast Powder to reach a *Lax Mint* and hidden *Big Pearl*.
+On the left, behind a mining rock is a *Lax Mint* and hidden *Big Pearl*.
+I will recommend saving the Blast Powder to get these items for later, however.
 Behind another rock is a hidden *Exp.
-Candy L*, not necessarily worth using Blast Powder on.
+Candy L*, though again not worth using the limited Blast Powder on.
 Head down the ladder at the bottom.

 Hidden in this room is *Shoal Salt*, *Shoal Shell*, and *Blue Shard*.
 Surf on the water and go up through the middle waterfall.
 Continue into the next room.